hrsh7th/nvim-cmp/README.md

   return self
 end

----Return the source name for some information. function source:get_debug_name = function() return 'example' end

 ---Return the source is available or not.
 ---@return boolean
 function source:is_available()
   return true
 end

+---Return the source name for some information. source:get_debug_name = function() return 'example' end

 ---Return keyword pattern which will be used...